 where the<pid> is found from "p4 monitor show -ael".

-But if the Perforce database is not locked per p4 lockstat, check that the Perforce journal is not growing.
+But if the Perforce database is not locked per p4 lockstat, check that the Helix Server journal is not growing.

 tail -f <pathto>/journal

-If the Perforce journal is growing rapidly, then Perforce is processing commands.
+If the journal is growing rapidly, then the Helix Server is processing commands.
 Simply wait for the command running to complete.
-Killing a sub-process that is accessing Perforce can corrupt a Perforce database.
+Killing a sub-process that is accessing the Helix Server can corrupt the database files.

 3. From here, you will have plenty to go on.

-- From p4 lockstat, you will know if Perforce is running, but a Perforce command is locking the database.
+- From p4 lockstat and p4 lockstat -C, you will know if the Helix Server is running, but a command is locking the database.

 - From running p4 info commands on the same machine as the server, you will isolate network issues from your client to the server